kjleitz/notes/learn_on_cloud9.md

 ## Installing a Node Pacakge

 One thing you'll see more of later in the course is npm, or [Node Package Manager](https://en.wikipedia.org/wiki/Npm_(software)).
 This is very similar to Ruby gems, but it's for JavaScript.
-We're also going to do a global install for an npm testing package Protractor with the following command:
+We're going to do a global install for a Node.js version manager and an npm testing package Protractor with the following commands:

  - `sudo npm install -g n`
  - `sudo npm install -g protractor`